ParAlg/blellochfest/index.md

 <b> Abstract:</b>
 I will share some recent work on designing practical parallel algorithms for hierarchical agglomerative graph clustering.
 Although the problem is P-complete, we give a near-linear work RNC algorithm for a natural approximate version of the problem that can quickly process massive graphs.
 Along the way I will talk about some stories from working with Guy.

+<b>Parallel Hierarchical Agglomerative Graph Clustering</b> <em>([Yan Gu][yan])</em>

+<b> Abstract:</b>
+Guy has designed many computational models for modern computer architecture that have been widely used.
+In this talk, I will talk about my stories when working on these models with Guy, as well as some later work based on them.

 <b>The Yug of Guy, and A Trifle</b> <em>([Siddhartha Chatterjee][sid])</em>